I am a big car enthusiast who loves driving around in Volkswagens and Audis.

-The insides of the connectors have rubber seals that provide most of the gripping action to the coil packs and the squeeze-tabs were a (albeit frustrating) back-up.
+The insides of the connectors have rubber seals that provide most of the gripping action to the coil packs, and the squeeze-tabs were an (albeit frustrating) back-up.
 I hope the engineers of your car have your back the same way.

 - With bolts and connectors out of the way, these screw-down coil packs come out with a gentle tug and a slight popping sound.